 Non-alcoholic wine is lower in calories than alcoholic wine because it contains less alcohol, which makes up around 30% of wine’s calories.

 Some non-alcoholic wines also have reduced sugar (such as Thomson & Scott Noughty Sparkling Rosé), making them even less calorific and the best choice if you are dieting.

 Non-alcoholic red wine might also be better for heart health.
 This study found it positively affects blood pressure and heart disease versus alcoholic wine because alcohol blocks the polyphenols from doing their work.

 Generally speaking, non-alcoholic wines don’t stand up to their alcoholic counterparts in terms of flavor and complexity.

 This is especially true for non-alcoholic red wines.
-The taste is actually fine, but it doesn’t really resemble the flavor of a wine that you're used to.
+The taste is really pleasant and enjoyable, but it doesn’t really resemble the flavor of a wine that you're used to.

 The reason behind this is because the alcohol content in a wine is generally the vehicle that brings all the aromas together and ultimately provides the mouth feel and “thickness” of the wine.

 When this vehicle is gone, all these components are still there but they no longer have a delivery method.
 It’s like a football team without a captain.

 All the players are still there, but they have no idea what to do or where to go and are unlikely to make an impact.